-The Organ Procurement and Transplantation Network (OPTN) seeks public comment through October 3, 2018, on proposed frameworks to ensure that organ distribution policy meets federal requirements and guiding principles.
+The Organ Procurement and Transplantation Network (OPTN) is reviewing public comment on proposed frameworks to ensure that organ distribution policy meets federal requirements and guiding principles.
 Watch the video to the right to learn about each of the three frameworks in depth.

 This framework creates fixed geographic areas based on the distance between the donor hospital and the transplant candidate’s hospital.
 While local matches may receive priority, this approach may also allow wider distribution for other characteristics such as medical urgency.

 In this example, the donor hospital is located between and relatively close to transplant hospitals B and E. Candidates at hospitals B and E are within the first proximity circle.
 Candidates at transplant hospitals A, C and D are in a wider circle.
 If there are no major differences in urgency between candidates at any of the hospitals, the local candidates at hospitals B or E would appear on a match run before those in the wider circle.
 But if a candidate at hospital C is considerably sicker than any at hospital B or E, the system could prioritize that candidate ahead of more local candidates.

 Mathematical optimization can be used to establish distribution boundaries.
 The boundaries are based on a statistical formula designed to achieve the best results for one or more specific goals, such as having a consistent ratio of donors to potential recipients within each distribution area.
 Distribution areas could range from a limited number of large districts to a relatively large number of localized neighborhoods.
 Their shape could also be customized to account for unique issues of demographics, geography or clinical factors.
 Neighborhood boundaries could overlap if the factors used to calculate them share common characteristics, thus an individual transplant hospital may be in more than one neighborhood.

 In this example transplant hospitals A, B and D are in one distribution district, with hospitals C and E in a separate district.